 History of DLI Foundation and the DLI Alumni Association

-The Defense Language Institute Alumni Association was founded in 2001, and the Defense Language Institute Foundation was founded in 2011.
+The Defense Language Institute Alumni Association was founded in 2001, and the DLI Foundation was founded in 2011.
 The DLI Foundation and the DLI Alumni Association were originally two distinct entities.
-These entities were merged in 2014 under the DLI Foundation moniker.
-The DLI Foundation is a Nonprofit Public Benefit Corporation in the state of California and is tax exempt under Section 501(c)(3) of the Internal Revenue Code.
-The DLI Foundation office is located in Monterey, California, just outside the gates of the Defense Language Institute Foreign Language Center.
+These entities were merged in 2014 under the DLI Foundation name.
+The DLI Foundation is a Nonprofit Public Benefit Corporation in the state of California and is tax exempt under Section 501(c)3 of the Internal Revenue Code.

 History of DLIFLC

 The Defense Language Institute Foreign Language Center (DLIFLC) traces its roots to the eve of America’s entry into World War II, when the U.S.Army established a secret school at the Presidio of San Francisco to teach the Japanese language.
 Classes began November 1, 1941, with four instructors and 60 students in an abandoned airplane hangar at Crissy Field.
 The students were mostly second-generation Japanese-Americans (Nisei) from the West Coast.
 Nisei Hall, at the Presidio of Monterey, is named in honor of these earliest students, whose heroism is portrayed in the Institute’s Yankee Samurai exhibit.
 The headquarters building and academic library bear the names of our first commandant, Colonel Kai E. Rasmussen, and the director of academic training, John F. Aiso.